On the computability of conditional probability: Computable Probability Theory

-Even though the source of randomness is a sequence of discrete bits, there are computable random variables with \emph{continuous} distributions, such as a uniform random variable (gotten by subdividing the interval according to the random bittape) or an i.i.d.-uniform sequence (by splitting up the given element of $\Cantor$ into countably many disjoint subsequences and dovetailing the constructions).
-(For details, see \cite[Ex.~3, 4]{FreerRoyAISTATS2010}.)
-All of the standard distributions (standard normal, uniform, geometric, exponential, etc.) found in probability textbooks, as well the transformations of these distributions by computable (or almost computable) functions, are easily shown to be computable distributions.
+Even though the source of randomness is a sequence of discrete bits, there are $\Pr$-almost computable random variables with \emph{continuous} distributions, such as a uniform random variable (gotten by subdividing the unit interval according to the random bit tape) or an i.i.d.\ sequence of uniformly distributed random variables (by splitting up the given element of $\Cantor$ into countably many disjoint subsequences and dovetailing the constructions).
+(For explicit constructions, see, e.g., \citep[][Ex.~3, 4]{FreerRoyAISTATS2010}.)

-It is crucial that we consider random variables that are computable only on a $\Pr$-measure one subset of $\Cantor$.
-Consider the following example: For a real $\alpha\in[0,1]$, we say that a binary random variable $\rv X: \Cantor \to \{0,1\}$ is a \defn{Bernoulli}($\alpha$) random variable when $\Pr_{\rv X}\{1\} = \alpha$.
+It is crucial that we consider random variables that are merely computable on a $\Pr$-measure one subset of $\Cantor$.
+To see why, consider the following example, which was communicated to us by Mart\'in Escard\'o.
+For a real $\alpha\in[0,1]$, we say that a binary random variable $\rv X\colon \Cantor \to \{0,1\}$ is a \defn{Bernoulli}($\alpha$) random variable when $\Pr_{\rv X}\{1\} = \alpha$.
 There is a $\Bernoulli(\frac12)$ random variable that is computable on all of $\Cantor$, given by the program that simply outputs the first bit of the input sequence.
-Likewise, when $\alpha$ is \defn{dyadic} (i.e., a rational with denominator a power of 2), there is a $\Bernoulli(\alpha)$ random variable that is computable on all of $\Cantor$.
+Likewise, when $\alpha$ is \defn{dyadic} (i.e., a rational whose denominator is a power of 2), there is a $\Bernoulli(\alpha)$ random variable that is computable on all of $\Cantor$.
 However, this is not possible for any other choices of $\alpha$ (e.g., $\frac13$).